raspberrypilearning/cd-beginner-scratch-sushi/en/step_5.md

 ![An underwater scene](images/looksUnderwater.png)

 Great!
-Of course, now you have a cat underwater.
-Cats aren't usually big fans of that, but you can fix that.
-You can turn the cat into a shark!
+Of course, now you have a cat underwater, and cats aren't usually big fans of that.
+But you can fix that, because you can turn the cat into a shark!

-+ First, select the cat and click on the **Costumes** tab.
++ First, select the cat sprite and click on the **Costumes** tab.

 ![](images/cool2.png)